-• Gold Group: A Gold group is chaired by the Chief Superintendent of Local Policing on a fortnightly (was weekly) basis to monitor the Force response to the pandemic and set the direction of our response.
+• Gold Group: A Gold group was chaired by the Chief Superintendent of Local Policing on, initially a weekly basis moving to fortnightly to monitor the Force response to the pandemic and set the direction of our response.
 Departmental Heads provide updates on their areas of business in this context and business continuity testing and planning are discussed.
 Updates are also reported from the Strategic Coordinating Group (SCG) and the Tactical Coordination Group (TCG).
-Emerging issues are also raised through this forum.
+Emerging issues were also raised through this forum.